 - Sends a number of durably summoned high level slimes, eyeballs, and spores to attack you.

 - Jiyva is utilized best by a high level, late game player character.
 Moreso compared to the other gods, Jiyva can pose inconveniences to the early game character; slimes getting in the way of your spells, slimes eating items, and slimes running over levels and killing dudes justify Jiyva's placement far from the Ecumenical Temple.
 High level PCs tend to acquire two things; lots of bad mutations, and lots of junk laying around the dungeon.
-It is easy for someone who has already cleared the main dungeon to rapidly max out his piety score and remove all negative mutations, while retaining any positive ones and gaining plenty of new ones.
+It is easy for someone who has already cleared the main dungeon to rapidly max out their piety score and remove all negative mutations, while retaining any positive ones and gaining plenty of new ones.

 - This doesn't mean that Jiyva cannot be utilized by an early game character, though.
 Strong characters who can clear floors quickly without much rest will have fewer items consumed by slimes.
 Or go stealthily; kill things quietly, lure enemies around one by one, and pick up as many items as you care to before the slimes wake up.
 Do not be concerned about the potentially lost EXP from early floors; those ogre kills would have been a drop in the bucket for leveling, and if you were planning to go Jiyva eventually it would save you some god wrath later, or the handicap of godlessness until you reach the Slime Pits.
 The mutations you gain, though random, are usually biased in favor of good ones (so do not expect to keep your auxiliary armor for long).